riparias/gbif-alert/README.md

 ### Testing / typing
 This project provides tools to ensure the application and code stays in a decent state:

-- Standard Django tests (can be run with `$ ./manage.py test`), including Selenium-based testing for frontend feautres and high-level tests
+- Standard Django tests (can be run with `$ ./manage.py test`), including Selenium-based testing for frontend features and high-level tests
 - Typing: can be checked with `$ mypy .`

 ### CI-CD